How to Study for the AP Chemistry Exam

 Final Exam Preparation

-by going through each unit of the AP Chemistry course, reviewing every single topic, and performing an honest assessment of what they do and do not know.
-Once students have a good understanding of their existing knowledge, they can then start to hone in on the topics that are less familiar or more difficult.
+By going through each unit of the AP Chemistry course, reviewing every single topic, and performing an honest assessment of what they do and do not know, students will be able to determine what they have a good understanding of, and then start to hone in on the topics that are less familiar or more difficult.

 When studying the course material, it is important to not just review passively by reading over concepts and definitions.
 Practice problems are your best friend when preparing for AP Chemistry; the more practice problems you do, the better prepared you will be for the test.
 The multiple-choice and free-response sections require different skills and strategies, so be sure to devote sufficient time to each question category.
 Problem sets and practice tests are a good way to both master the material and become familiar with the exam format.